Mapbox GL JS Example for Styles and Tiles

 Use Mapbox GL JS with Mappinest StyleJSON basemaps and hosted vector tiles from the Tiles API.

 This page shows two vector-first integrations in Mapbox GL JS.
-The first example demonstrates the Styles API with a ready-to-use map style, and the second demonstrates the Tiles API with a custom vector dataset.
+The first example demonstrates the Styles API with a ready-to-use map style, and the second demonstrates the Tiles API with a custom vector tileset.

 Styles API basemap